 7. Frames as a Part of your Tablescape

 Frames are great to use on a tablescape.
 I used a beautiful gold frame under this place setting last fall and loved how it turned out.
+This little bundle of wheat sits on each setting for some fall charm.

 8. Frames as a Base for a Wreath